Careers and Enrichment

-At the North Bristol Post 16 Centre, we are committed to the personal development of all our students.
+At the North Bristol Post 16 Centre, we are committed to supporting our students onto a broad and ambitious range of Post 18 pathways.
 While academic excellence is at the heart of what we do, we also believe passionately in ensuring our young people are fully prepared for the world they will enter when they leave us after Year 13.
 The challenges of the contemporary workplace demand that students are equipped with resilience, creativity and resourcefulness.
 We offer a diverse programme of enrichment to ensure that these skills are nurtured throughout each student’s Post 16 journey.

 Every other Wednesday, all students in Year 12 attend an hour-long compulsory session focused on an aspect of their PSHEE curriculum.
 High quality provision is delivered by experts from inside and outside the school.
 Examples include the BBC presenter Susannah Streeter talking about leadership and careers in the Media, and Teenage Cancer Trust delivering a presentation on health and myth-busting.
 Please see ‘This Term at Cotham P16’ section of the website for details of recent speakers.